shapeandshare/dicebox.core/README.md

 Overview
 --------
-An image classification system implemented with a SOA (Service Oriented Architecture).
+An image classification system built with SOA (Service-Oriented Architecture) in mind.

 1. Visual Image Classification